More about this data

 - For clinical outcomes data to be reliable, it must be based on enough procedures.
 Consultants who have not submitted enough procedures to the audit are not included.

 - A doctor might have carried out low numbers of procedures as a responsible consultant if they only became a consultant towards the end of the analysis period, or if they stopped practising the procedures listed part way through the analysis period.

 - The consultant may have retired or stopped carrying out the procedures on which data are published.

-- The consultant may practice outside England.
-Data applies only to England, although some data for Scotland and Wales have been made available in some specialties.
+- The consultant may practise outside England.
+Data applies only to England, although some data for Scotland and Wales has been made available in some specialties.